MED0001617343 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 Do I need to have all the procedures at once?

 There are multiple procedures that fall under the domain of facial feminisation.
 These include Hairline lowering, forehead reshaping, brow lift, rhinoplasty, cheek augmentation, lip lift and augmentation, jaw reduction, and facelift surgery.
 It is important to consider that all patients present differently and may only have certain masculine features that require correction.
 I.e. There is no requirement to have all procedures undertaken, or even if needed, there is no requirement to have the procedures undertaken at once.
 Following the consultation process, Dr Reddy will be able to advise you on what procedures may best benefit you in achieving a feminine face.
 Whilst Dr Reddy can undertake all relevant facial feminisation surgical procedures in the same setting, in some instances, it may be preferable to stage the surgery in the interest of patient safety, or in achieving the optimal result.
-DR Reddy will discuss this with you during the consolation process.
+Dr Reddy will discuss this with you during the consultation process.

 What are the risks associated with surgery?

-Risks can be classed as general risks associated with anaesthesia and surgery in general, and also specific risks associated with individual procedures.
+Risks can be classed as general risks associated with anaesthesia and surgery in general, and also specific risks associated with individual FFS procedures.

 General risks include anaesthetic related complications, but these are rare.
 Other general risks that are very uncommon include infection, bleeding or healing related problems.
 Deep vein thrombosis (DVT) is a risk associated with any surgery, but the incidence is extremely low.
 It is important to discuss your hormone therapy regime with your treating doctor as this can be relevant to your DVT risk.